 What Services Does PRactical ADvantage Communications Offer?

-Comprehensive, integrated marketing services including public relations, advertising, social media, research, etc. Students can provide:
+Comprehensive, integrated communications services including public relations, advertising, social media, research, etc. Students can provide:

 Strategic communication planning, research / data analysis, social media development and management, event planning / coordination / promotions / publicity, news releases and media kits, brochure design / creation, public service announcements, newsletters and feature articles, and graphic design.